btotharye/instill-bot/data/nlu.md

 - Thank you very much
 - Thank you so much

+## intent:food
+- do you have food options
+- do you offer food options
+- do you offer food
+- do you have food
+- do you have food?
+- Do you serve food

+## intent:pet_friendly
+- Can you bring dogs in

+## intent:tours
+- Do you do tours

+## intent:hours
+- What are your hours today
+- what are your hours

 ## intent:help
+- can you help me
+- I need help
 - what can you help me with
-- I need help
 - what can you do
-- can you help me

 ## intent:location
 - where are you located